If you feel you might have been born 100 years too late, take heart. There are plenty of places in Oklahoma to get your cowboy on.

 This is a working cattle ranch with two modern, comfortable guest cabins.
 The Hoot Owl Ranch property is in a canyon near Black Mesa in the southwest tip of the panhandle.
 The main residence and barn were built of hewn native stone in the 1880s, about 20 years after “Captain” William Coe’s gang inhabited Robber’s Roost on a nearby mesa.
-Owners George and Terry Collins offer dinner to guests and, by prior arrangement, the general public on Friday and Saturday nights.
-Guests are invited to see the scenery on the ranch’s horses or their own – they offer quarters for them too, but without the kitchenette.
+Owners George and Terry Collins invite guests to see the scenery on the ranch’s horses or their own – they offer quarters for them too, but without the kitchenette.
 Expect to see wild turkeys in the fall.

 The Hitching Post is a vast ranch, better measured in sections than acres.
-That allows Bobby and Jane Apple to offer almost any Western experience a guest might crave, including cattle drives and overnight trail rides, without leaving their property.
+That allows Bobby and Jane Apple to offer almost any Western experience a guest might crave without leaving their property.
 Originally part of the famous 101 Ranch, the land has been in the family since 1886, when an ancestor of Jane Apple’s was a bronc buster for the 101.
 Accommodations are in the trailer home, which sleeps five, or a modern log cabin nearby that’s great for families – it features a queen bed in one room and bunk beds in the other.
 The Apples also operate guest quarters in the nearby town of Kenton, so they can host groups as well.
-Guests can sample as much genuine cowboy life as they like, from roping lessons to a ride on the Hitching Post stagecoach.
+Guests can sample as much genuine cowboy life as they like, from roping lessons to a guided trail ride.
 If you can imagine it, the Apples probably can make it happen.

 Just west of Tulsa in Sand Springs this ranch offers all-inclusive dude ranch vacations with food, lodging and Western-themed activities included.
 Stay in one of Meadowlake Ranch’s teepees, a lakeside log cabin or a bluff-top cabin overlooking five private lakes and the Tulsa skyline.
 With whirlpools or hot tubs for two at each heated, air-conditioned cabin, roughing it isn’t the issue.
 And how much fun would it be to go home and tell friends you took tomahawk throwing lessons?
 Guests can learn how to rope, practice rifle and pistol skills, and shoot a bow and arrow.
-They also can play horseshoes, ride horses, fish, swim, canoe, go for a hayride and finish the day with a campfire.
+They also can play horseshoes, fish, swim, canoe and finish the day with a campfire.
 The ranch has 350 acres of its own and leases 700 adjoining acres with hunting available.